Velocity Correlations in an Active Nematic

 The right hand column of Fig.~\ref{fig:defects} presents similar data for a contractile suspension.
 Again the flow is driven by variations in the director field.
 However, in the extensile case these are predominantly bend, distortions, whereas in the contractile case they are predominantly splay.
 This corresponds to the primary instabilities in the active nematic director field which are bend for a contractile, tumbling material and splay for an extensile one \cite{Madan2007, Scott2009}.
 The velocity fields are $\sim 50-70\%$ lower in the contractile suspensions for the same value of the activity.
 Indeed, the critical activity needed to trigger spontaneous active flow in one dimension is known to be lower for an extensile than for a contractile system \cite{Scott2009}.

-The circulating flows can be easily distinguished from the vortices of high Reynolds number (Re) turbulence.
-At high Re an energy input at the largest scale causes a laminar-turbulent transition generating vortices through the energy cascading mechanism \cite{Lumleybook}.
-In contrast, in active fluids the energy input at the smallest scale is transferred to the largest scale through the formation of jets and hence vortices.

 Having characterised the velocity field in terms of defects and jets we can motivate why the decay of the normalised velocity-velocity correlation function is independent of the activity.
 This follows because the defect density controls the spatial structure of the flow field, and hence the dependence of the velocity correlations on distance.
 Indeed, we find that the number of defects \cite{Huterer2005} in the simulation box depends only very weakly on the strength of the activity for fixed values of the elastic constant, as shown in Fig.~\ref{fig:ndefects}.
-Although the number of $+1/2$ defects is shown, the number of $-1/2$ defects is the same, further indirect evidence that the liquid crystal free energy, rather than the different interaction of the $\pm1/2$ defects with the flow field, dominates in controlling their number density.
-Moreover, both extensile and contractile suspensions have same number of defects.

-To further check that the defect density controls the length scale of the flow field we also measured the number of point defects within the domain as a function of the elastic constant.
+To further investigate the relation between the defect density and the length scale of the flow field we also measured the number of point defects within the domain as a function of the elastic constant.
 Figure~\ref{fig:ndefects} shows that the number of defects increases sharply as the elastic constant is decreased.
-The normalised velocity-velocity correlation functions, plotted in Fig.~\ref{fig:vcorrEl}, do not scale for different elasticity, but decay more rapidly with decreasing elastic constant corresponding to the smaller spacing between the topological defects.
+The normalised velocity-velocity correlation functions are plotted in Fig.~\ref{fig:vcorrEl}.
+A collapse of the data is obtained when the distance is scaled by square of number of defects ($n$) times the elastic constant ($K$).